Congratulations on taking the first step of an exciting journey.

 Tip 6: TAKE ACTION.
 Don’t be a tyre kicker and want to learn EVERYTHING before you start trading.
 Get the right education and you’re halfway there.
 The rest you learn by doing!

-Now you have managed to learn and grasp some of the major concepts of what is a forex trader, as well as getting some tips to help shed a light around the subject.
+Now you have managed to learn and grasp some of the major concepts of what is a forex trader, as well as getting some tips to help shed a light on the subject.

 One of the main things you must ask yourself is: